Monitors

 Key Takeaway

-If video calls are your main use case, the webcam is adequate.
-If you need professional-grade camera quality, this won't cut it.
+If video calls are your main camera use case, Center Stage is a genuine perk.
+If you need professional-grade webcam quality, this won't cut it.

 In-Depth Analysis